-At a special council of the Pah-Utes, held on the Walker River Reserve April 13, 1880, said Indians resolved, in consideration of \$750 coin paid to their agent by D. O. Mills and associates, with the privilege of free transportation for themselves, their fish, game, &c., over the road, to grant to said Mills and associates a right of way through the Walker River Reserve for a line of railroad in accordance with a survery then in progress.
-Afterwards D. O. Mills and associates were incorporated under the laws of Nevada as the Carson and Colorado Railroad Company, with power to construct a railroad from the Mound House Station, on the line of the Virginia and Truckee Railroad, in the county of Lyon and State of Nevada, to Candalaria, in the county of Esmeralda and State aforesaid, and proofs of the due organization of said company were duly filed with and accepted by this department.
+At a special counsel of the Pah-Utes, held on the Walker River Reserve April 13, 1880, said Indians resolved, in consideration of \$750 coin paid to their agent by D. O. Mills and associates, with the privilege of free transportation for themselves, their fish, game, &c., over the road, to grant to said Mills and associates a right of way through the Walker River Reserve for a line of railroad in accordance with a survey then in progress.
+Afterwards D. O. Mills and associates were incorporated under the laws of Nevada as the Carson and Colorado Railroad Company, with power to construct a railroad from the Mound House Station, on the line of the Virginia and Truckee Railroad, in the county of Lyon and State of Nevada, to Candalaria, in the county of Esneraldo and State aforesaid, and proofs of the due organization of said company were duly filed with and accepted by this Department.

-January 5, 1881, the said railroad company filed in this department, under the right-of-way act of March 3, 1875, a map showing the definite location of its line from the Mound House, in section 31, township 16 north, range 21 east, to a point in the northeast quarter section 14, township 8 north, range 31 east, Monte Diablo meridian, a distance of 106.882 miles, passing southwardly through the Walker River Reservation for a distance of 45 miles or thereabouts, which said map was duly approved and accepted by your predecessor in office, January 29, 1881.
+January 5, 1881, the said railroad company filed in this Department, under the right-of-way act of March 3, 1875, a map showing the definite location of its line from the Mound House, in Section 31, Township 16 North, Range 21 East, to a point in the Northeast quarter Section 14, Township 8 North, Range 31 East, Monte Diablo Meridian, a distance of 106.882 miles, passing southwardly through the Walker River Reservation, for a distance of 45 miles or thereabouts, which said map was duly approximately accounted by the said map was duly accounted by the said was duly accounted by the said was duly accounted by the said was duly accounted by proved and accepted by your predecessor in office January 29, 1881.

-Pending approval by this department of the action of the Indians in granting the right of way, the Carson and Colorado Railroad Company, believing that it had honestly and in good faith complied with all legal requirements, proceeded to construct its road upon the reservation, and the same has been completed and in active operation for some time past.
+Pending approval by this Department of the action of the Indians in granting the right of way, the Carson and Colorado Railroad Company, believing that it had honestly and in good faith complied with all legal requirements, proceeded to construct its road upon the reservation, and the same has been completed and in active operation for some time past.

-Section 5 of the right-of-way act of March 3, 1875 (18 Stats., 482), expressly excepting Indian reservations or other lands specially reserved from sale from the operation of the act, "unless such right of way shall be provided for by treaty stipulations or by act of Congress heretofore passed," and, no such provision being extant in the case of the Walker River Reservation (which, as before stated, was created by Executive order), it appeared to this office that the authority to grant a right of way through the reservation to the Carson and Colorado Railroad Company rested in Congress alone, and on the 19th October, 1881, the question was submitted to the department for instructions.
+Section 5 of the right of-way act of March 3, 1875 (18 Stats., 482) expressly excepting Indian reservations or other lands specially reserved from sale from the operation of the act, "unless such right of way shall be provided for by treaty stipulations or by act of Congress heretofore passed," and, no such provision being extant in the case of the Walker River Reservation (which, as before stated, was created by executive order), it appeared to this office that the authority to grant a right of way through the reservation to the Carson and Colorado Railroad Company rested in Congress alone, and on the 19th October, 1881, the question was submitted to the Department for instructions.

-By department letter of March 13 last, this office was instructed to prepare and procure the execution, by the Pah-Ute Indians (with the approval of the Secretary of the Interior) and by the said railroad company, of a formal agreement for a right of way upon the basis of the terms contained in the resolution adopted by the Indians in council, hereinbefore referred to; also to procure a bond from the company in a sum sufficient to insure a compliance with the stipulations contained in such agreement on its part to be fulfilled and kept, and thereafter to prepare and present a draft of the legislation necessary to a ratification of the agreement by Congress.
+By Department letter of March 13 last this office was instructed to prepare and procure the execution, by the Pah-Ute Indians (with the approval of the Secretary of the Interior) and by the said railroad company, of a formal agreement for a right of way upon the basis of the terms contained in the resolution adopted by the Indians in council, hereinbefore referred to; also to procure a bond from the company in a sum sufficient to insure a compliance with the stipulations contained in such agreement on its part to be fulfilled and kept, and thereafter to prepare and present a draft of the legislation necessary to a ratification of the agreement by Congress.